|Elliott Sound Products||Using HEXFETs in High Fidelity Audio|

 From Advanced Power Devices, their application note ² provides the graph shown in Figure 6.
 Normalising simply means that everything is taken back to a reference of unity, so simply multiply the claimed Vth by the figure shown along the left side, for the temperature at which your device will operate.
 If your MOSFET will undergo a temperature change from 25° to 100°, then Vth will fall to 0.83 of the ambient temperature value at 100°C. This application note also mentions the possibility of a failure mode similar to second breakdown when operating switching MOSFETs as linear amplifiers.
 Indeed, two of the articles listed below refer to the fact that using a HEXFET much bigger than needed (to provide a safety margin) has exactly the opposite effect.
 Rather than increasing the safety margin, the larger device is more likely to fail if it is working well below the 'inflection' current in a linear circuit.

 Do not be mislead by claims that MOSFETs are immune from thermal runaway, although lateral MOSFETs are much better in this respect than vertical MOSFETs (HEXFETs and similar switching devices).
 Based on the above, it is quite apparent that vertical MOSFETs can easily get into thermal runaway if the bias servo is not set up correctly.
-Using just a pot (as shown in P101) is absolutely verboten with vertical FETs - a matched bias servo is essential to prevent both thermal runaway and crossover distortion.
+Using just a pot (as shown in P101) is absolutely forbidden with vertical FETs - a matched bias servo thermally coupled to the MOSFET heatsink is essential to prevent both thermal runaway and crossover distortion.

 Further searching reveals a document from Solid State Optronics ³, where the temperature coefficient for VGS is said to be -1.5mV/°C (the above chart shows it as 1mV/°C for VGS of 4.5V at 25°C).
 It is claimed to be 'insignificant', and for switching applications this is true.
 It is definitely not insignificant for a linear circuit (as shown in Figure 4), and especially so because of the relatively high transconductance of vertical MOSFETs.
 A few (tens of) millivolts of gate voltage is the difference between acceptable quiescent current and overheating.

 What of the second breakdown effect?
 HEXFETs, (and indeed many (most?) other MOSFET devices) are made using a multiplicity of individual small MOSFETs called cells.
 If the device as a whole exhibits a negative temperature coefficient for VGS, so must each internal cell.
-If one cell has a slightly lower Vth than the others (due to microscopic impurities in the silicon substrate) it will take more of the total current.
+If one cell has a slightly lower Vth than the others (perhaps due to microscopic variations in the silicon substrate) it will take more of the total current.
 This will cause it to get hotter, so it will then draw more current, causing it to get still hotter.
-This process continues until the cell fails due to over temperature, at which point the whole MOSFET is useless.
+This process continues until the cell fails due to over temperature, at which point the MOSFET suffers catastrophic failure.

 While this scenario is not common, it does exist, and has caused problems in the past.
 It will continue to cause problems if designers are unaware that this failure mode even exists - after all, most comments seen describe MOSFETs as almost indestructible.
 While this is true to an extent, it is now obvious that it is not a general rule upon which one should rely in all circumstances.